-The Company also submitted an application to the Arizona Office of the State Mine Inspector to amend their Mined Land Reclamation Plan to cover the Phase II construction and operations.
-The amendment was approved on November 22, 2016.
-Bonding for Phase II has been submitted and accepted by the office of the State Mine Inspector on January 22, 2017.
+The Company also submitted an application to the Arizona Office of the State Mine Inspector to amend their Mined Land Reclamation Plan to cover the Moss Mine construction and operations.
+The amendment was approved on November 22, 2016 with bonding submitted and accepted by the office of the State Mine Inspector on January 22, 2017.